We’re ready for worst of weather

-Following the severe weather we have experienced over the past two years, the South Neighbourhood team is gearing up for any severe weather that may come this year.
+Following the extreme winters of the last two years, the West Neighbourhood team is gearing up for any severe weather in 2011/12.

-After last year’s severe weather where we tackled more than one metre of snowfall, we held open public meetings throughout the South Neighbourhood to hear what our residents had to say.
-We have listened and put many of their ideas into our new work plans.
+After last year we held open public meetings throughout the West Neighbourhood to hear what residents had to say.
+We have listened and plan to put many of your ideas in place.

-The Council will do all it can to keep the city moving.
-However, our focus has to be on priority routes for buses and emergency vehicles and giving access to hospitals, health centres and schools.
+The Council will do all it can to keep the city moving, however, our focus has to be on priority routes for buses and emergency vehicles and access to hospitals, health centres and schools.

-Salt supplies will increase by 300 per cent with more bags placed at strategic points in housing estates.
+Salt supplies will increase by 300 per cent with more bags of salt placed at strategic points in housing estates.

 Volunteer snow wardens

-We are enlisting volunteer snow wardens to be our eyes and ears in the community.
-They can tell us about specific problems and support residents with the local effort to clear snow and ice from pavements.
+They can tell us about specific problems and support local effort to clear snow and ice from pavements.

 To find out if you could be a volunteer snow warden, call 0131 529 3687.

-If you require further information, please contact the South team on 0131 529 5151 or e-mail email@example.com
+If you require further information, please contact the West team on 0131 529 7440 or e-mail email@example.com

 Tips for the best and safest way to clear snow and ice